purogamer/Fluent-for-Steam/README.md

-<p> This skin starts from the base code of the <a href="https://github.com/minischetti/metro-for-steam">Metro for Steam 4.4 by minischetti </a> and <a href="https://github.com/redsigma/UPMetroSkin">UP MetroSkin from RedSigma</a>, although the future I plan to get rid of these bases since they have some obsolete files compared to the new versions of steam. </p>
+<p> This skin starts from the base code of the <a href="https://github.com/minischetti/metro-for-steam">Metro for Steam 4.4 by minischetti </a> and <a href="https://github.com/redsigma/UPMetroSkin">UP MetroSkin from RedSigma</a>, although the future I plan to get rid of these bases since they have some obsolete files when compared to the new versions of steam. </p>